How to Clean Up Bad Credit

 As you might expect, the very first place to start cleaning up bad credit is your credit reports.
 You have three main consumer credit reports, one each from the three major credit bureaus: Equifax, Experian, and TransUnion.

-By law, you are entitled to a free copy of each credit report once per year, which can be obtained through AnnualCreditReport.com.
+By law, you are entitled to a free copy of each credit report as often as once per week, which can be obtained through AnnualCreditReport.com.
 Or, you can get year-round tracking through the bureaus or a third-party service.

 Your credit scores (and general creditworthiness) will be determined by creditors based on the information in your credit reports, so you should check them regularly to ensure they are accurate and up to date.
 If you have bad credit, the source of that bad credit will be on your credit reports.